canjs/can-observable-object/doc/can-define-object.md

   ```
   @codepen

-  Custom `DefineObject` types, with special properties and behaviors, can be defined with [can-define-object/object.extend].
+  Custom `DefineObject` types, with special properties and behaviors, can be defined with the [extends signature](#classextendsDefineObject).

   @param {Object} [props] Properties and values to seed the map with.
   @return {can-define-object} An instance of `DefineObject` with the properties from _props_.